burrt/compsci-docs/_v1/solid-principles.md

 > Every software should have **only** one reason to change.

 A class should only have one job.
-A popular analogy is the Swiss knife which has can perform many different functions and with more and more functions added, it becomes a nightmare to use.
+A popular analogy is the Swiss knife which has can perform many different functions and with more and more functions added, it becomes a nightmare to use/maintain.

 ```cs
 // Violates the SRP and has hidden dependencies